Outdoor Vitals StormLoft 15°F Down backpacking quilt

 Options: Other than where they are manufactured (Enlightened Equipment’s products are made in the U.S., and the Outdoor Vitals quilt is made in China), the biggest difference between the two quilts are the options available for purchasing.
 Enlightened Equipment’s products are customizable, allowing you to choose from six temperature ratings, four lengths, four widths, two types of down fill, and many color options for the inner and outer.
 Outdoor Vitals quilts are available in three temperature ratings (0, 15 and 30 degrees), and two sizes (regular and long wide).

 Warmth: My Revelation quilt is rated to 10 degrees, and the Outdoor Vitals quilt I’m reviewing is rated to 15 degrees.
 With only a 5 degree difference in the quilts, I think they are both accurate in their ratings and I can’t tell much difference between the two in terms of overall warmth.

 Fabric: Compared to my Revelation quilt, the fabric on this one feels a bit slick with a slight plastic feel.
 There are a few benefits to the slicker fabric: dirt brushes off easily, keeping the quilt cleaner, and it tends to repel moisture better than softer fabrics can.

 Connectors: The buckle connectors on the back of the quilt are very similar to the Revelation’s, though I find them to be a tad more difficult to disconnect.
 The snaps and drawcord at the top are similar to the Revelation.

-Cost: Overall, I think the materials used on Enlightened Equipment’s quilts are higher quality, but they are also much more expensive.
-The EE Enigma 850-fill 10 degree quilt goes for $335, so at $215 for the Outdoor Vitals version, that’s a savings of $120.
+Cost: Overall, I think the materials used on Enlightened Equipment’s quilts are slightly higher quality, but they are also much more expensive.
+The EE Enigma 850-fill 10 degree quilt goes for $335, while the Outdoor Vitals quilt is only $215.
+That’s a savings of $120!